Getting started

 In a new shell, run the following:

-$ docker-compose exec timesketch celery -A timesketch.lib.tasks worker --loglevel info
+$ docker compose exec timesketch celery -A timesketch.lib.tasks worker --loglevel info

 Restarting

 To restart the webserver and celery workers, stop the execution.
-Depending on your system ctrl+c
+Depending on

 will do it.